T. Udhayachandran

 T. Udhayachandran (த. உதயச்சந்திரன்) is an Indian Administrative Service officer and Commissioner of Archaeology, Government of TamilNadu.

 Early life

-Udhayachandran was born in Namakkal District and graduated in BE (Electronics &Communication Engineering) from Institute of Road & Transport Technology, Erode.
+Udhayachandran was born on 17 May 1972, in Namakkal District and graduated in BE (Electronics &Communication Engineering) from Institute of Road & Transport Technology, Erode.
 He belongs to 1995 batch of Indian Administrative Service and he was one of the youngest officers with age of 23 years.
 His interest varies from Tamil literature, contemporary history, anthropology and technology related areas.

 Career

 When he was Collector in Erode district he initiated massive education loan scheme for students.
 He successfully conducted local body elections after ten years to ensure social justice in three rebel village panchayats Pappapatti, Keeripatti and Nattarmangalam in Madurai district.
 He was assisted by Mr.S.V.Rajasekaran, the then panchayat union Commissioner, Usilampatti, in the field level activities.